 The issuance of traffic tickets in West Virginia may influence motorists' driving privileges and their driving records.
 Drivers who received traffic tickets will be required to either fight them by pleading "not guilty" or submit traffic violation payments and admit their guilt.
 Drivers wondering, "How do you contest a speeding ticket in West Virginia?" are encouraged to continue reading the sections below:

-- Fighting a West Virginia ticket.
+- Fighting a West Virginia ticket

-- Paying a West Virginia ticket.
+- Paying a West Virginia ticket

-- Lost tickets in West Virginia.
+- Lost tickets in West Virginia

-- West Virginia fines and penalties.
+- West Virginia fines and penalties

-- Points in West Virginia.
+- Points in West Virginia

-- How tickets affect a West Virginia driver's license.
+- How tickets affect a West Virginia driver's license

-- West Virginia car insurance fines and violations.
+- West Virginia car insurance fines and violations

 Fighting a West Virginia Ticket

 Drivers holding WV traffic tickets may choose to fight them in court by pleading "not guilty" on the date written on the tickets.
 You can find this information written in the bottom of your citation.
 In addition, drivers who want to dispute traffic tickets may contact the proper court even before the due date.
 Failure to fight traffic citations in West Virginia will require you to pay the applicable driving fines and possible court fees.
+For this reason, many drivers hire experienced legal representatives when preparing their case.
+Ticket defense lawyers can help you argue your case and may be able to have your ticket dismissed.
+You may find a lawyer online by providing some basic details about your citation and sending in an image of the ticket.

 Paying a West Virginia Ticket